epwalsh/obsidian.nvim/README.md

     date_format = "%Y-%m-%d",
     -- Optional, if you want to change the date format of the default alias of daily notes. alias_format = "%B %-d, %Y"
+    -- Optional, if you want to automaticly insert a template from your template directory like 'daily.md' template = nil
   },

   -- Optional, completion.